vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 It is not possible to pay from one merchant to another merchant, or to pay from a merchant to a person.

+There are several reasons for this, including:

+* The Norwegian "Straksbetaling" (instant payments) system is not designed for this, and not all banks support it.
+* There are other account-to-account payment methods but all have their idiosyncrasies, and none are a perfect fit.
+* Payouts to cards is different than accounts, and will depend on the PSPs, which brings another set of challenges.
+* Some merchant accounts requires "four eyes" before making payments from them, and Vipps does not have this functionality in the API.
+* The SCA (Secure Customer Authentication) required by PSD2 further complicates payouts, both with an API and on [portal.vipps.no](https://portal.vipps.no).

 ## Users and payments